i-pi/i-pi/demos/ensemble-deltamu/README.md

 ./run_rascaline.sh
 ```

-For the rascaline model, change the variables `PLUMED_PATH` and `IPI_PATH` to the
+In order to run the n2p2 model, set the environment variables in
+`run_n2p2.sh` `PLUMED_PATH` and `IPI_PATH` to the
-paths were the source of Plumed and i-PI are located.
-Then simply run the provided script.
+paths were the source of Plumed and i-PI are located and execute it.

-Similarly, to run the n2p2 model, set the environment variables in
-`run_n2p2.sh` and execute it

 ```
 ./run_n2p2.sh
 ```

-Alternatively from within the `./demos/ensemble-deltamu` directory you can run the provided run script to run the demo after the conda-based installation.
+Alternatively from within the `./demos/ensemble-deltamu` directory you can run the provided run-script to run the n2p2 demo after the conda-based installation.

 ```
 ./run_n2p2_conda.sh